Russian rocket attack kills 15 in Ukraine; others trapped - NewsBreak

 “Thank God I wasn’t injured, it was a miracle,” he said, touching the crucifix around his neck.

-Although the home he shares with his mother is now shattered, he said he doesn’t plan to leave the neighborhood.
+Although the home he shares with his mother is now shattered, he says he doesn’t plan to leave the neighborhood.

 “I only have enough money to support myself for another month.
 Lots of people are fed up already of refugees coming from the east – no one will feed or support us there.
 It’s better to stay,” said Oleksandr, who declined to give his surname.

-Another resident who gave only his first name, Dima, had lived for more than 20 years on the ground floor of one of the buildings that was hollowed out in the attack.
+Dima, another resident, had lived for more than 20 years on the ground floor of one of the buildings that were hollowed out in the attack.
 He walked back and forth across the rubble.

 “As you can see, my home is lost,” he said.

-Saturday's attack was the latest in a series of strikes against civilian areas in the east, even as Russia repeatedly claims it is only hitting targets of military value in the war.

 Twenty-one people were killed earlier this month when an apartment building and recreation area came under rocket fire in the southern Odesa region.
-Another at least 19 people died when a Russian missile hit a shopping mall in the city of Kremenchuk in late June.
+In addition, at least 19 people died when a Russian missile hit a shopping mall in the city of Kremenchuk in late June.

 The Donetsk region is one of two provinces along with Luhansk that make up the Donbas region, where separatist rebels have fought Ukrainian forces since 2014.
 Last week, Russia captured the city of Lysychansk, the last major stronghold of Ukrainian resistance in Luhansk.